nh-server/switch-guide/docs/user_guide/rcm.md

 ### Emunand CFW (Recommended)

-!!!tip ""
-	What's needed for emunand:
+!!!tip "What's needed for emunand"
 	- A SD card that's 64 gb or larger

-	Pros of using emunand over sysnand cfw:
+	#### Pros of using emunand over sysnand cfw:

 	- No ban risk if used properly
 		- Note that you need to keep your emunand completely offline for it to be effective